ocean-perception/insituCalibration/README.md

-# insituCalibration
+e# insituCalibration
 In-situ calibration methods including data visualisation of mapping displacement error.

 This section also includes the source code for for the data visualisation for the ply maps.
 This data visualisation program is in the /dataVisualisation folder.

-This produces a ply file with the colour maps of the displacemnt error depending on variable set in the program.
+This produces a ply file with the colour maps of the displacement error depending on variable set in the program.

 Support for these program in the source code comments